vallard/K8sClass/segment07-integrations/README.md

 provider:
   name: aws
   runtime: python3.7
+  region: us-west-2 # change this to be your region
   environment:
     ## Define the name of your EKS cluster you want the lambda function to be able to access
     CLUSTER: "<your cluster name here>"